 Army of the Potomac Divisional Commander

-During McClellan’s ill-fated Peninsula Campaign in the spring of 1862, Sedgwick commanded his division at several major engagements, including the Siege of Yorktown (April 5-May 4, 1862), the Battle of Fair Oaks (May 31-June 1, 1862) the Battle of Savage’s Station (June 29, 1862), and the Battle of Glendale (June 30, 1862), where he received wounds to arm and leg.
-On November 1, 1862, the United States War Department issued General Order No. 181, announcing Sedwick’s commission as a major general in the volunteer army, effective July 4, 1862.
+During McClellan’s ill-fated Peninsula Campaign in the spring of 1862, Sedgwick commanded his division at several major engagements, including the Siege of Yorktown (April 5-May 4, 1862), the Battle of Seven Pines (May 31-June 1, 1862) the Battle of Savage’s Station (June 29, 1862), and the Battle of Glendale (June 30, 1862), where he received wounds to arm and leg.
+On November 1, 1862, the United States War Department issued General Orders, No. 181, announcing Sedgwick’s commission as a major general in the volunteer army, effective July 4, 1862.